PrestaShop/docs/src/content/1.7/modules/concepts/templating/vuejs/faq.md

     ]);
 ```

-### How to send data from Symfony modern controllers to Vue.js?
+### How to send data from Symfony controller to Vue.js?

 PHP controller: